awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 **Important**
 If you use Oracle Locator, Amazon RDS automatically updates your DB instance to the latest Oracle PSU if there are security vulnerabilities with a Common Vulnerability Scoring System \(CVSS\) score of 9\+ or other announced security vulnerabilities\.

-Amazon RDS supports Oracle Locator for the following versions of Oracle Database:
+Amazon RDS supports Oracle Locator for the following releases of Oracle Database:
 + Oracle Database 19c \(19\.0\.0\.0\)
 + Oracle Database 12c Release 2 \(12\.2\.0\.1\)
 + Oracle Database 12c Release 1 \(12\.1\), version 12\.1\.0\.2\.v13 or later

+Oracle Locator isn't supported for Oracle Database 21c, but its functionality is available in the Oracle Spatial option\.
+Formerly, the Spatial option required additional licenses\.
+Oracle Locator represented a subset of Oracle Spatial features and didn't require additional licenses\.
+In 2019, Oracle announced that all Oracle Spatial features were included in the Enterprise Edition and Standard Edition Two licenses without additional cost\.
+Consequently, the Oracle Spatial option no longer required additional licensing\.

+Starting with Oracle Database 21c, the Oracle Locator option is no longer supported\.
+To use the Oracle Locator features in Oracle Database 21c, install the Oracle Spatial option instead\.
+For more information, see [Machine Learning, Spatial and Graph \- No License Required\!](https://blogs.oracle.com/database/post/machine-learning-spatial-and-graph-no-license-required) in the Oracle Database Insider blog\.

 ## Prerequisites for Oracle Locator<a name="Oracle.Options.Locator.PreReqs"></a>